Shawn Bradley: Philadelphia 76ers (1993–1995)

-Bradley entered the 1993 NBA Draft as one of the most intriguing and highly debated prospects in the history of the NBA draft.
+Bradley entered the 1993 NBA draft as one of the most intriguing and highly debated prospects in the history of the NBA draft.
 Supporters claimed his tremendous size and surprising athleticism would allow him to dominate the league.
 Critics argued that he would struggle in the NBA due to his thin build – listed at just 235 lb, he was described by Ric Bucher of The Miami Herald as "rail-thin," and Lee Rose, player personnel director for the Milwaukee Bucks at the time, said, "Size-wise, he'll get pushed around a little bit," – and lack of experience (just one season of college basketball, followed by a two-year hiatus from the sport due to his church mission).
 Ultimately, he was drafted by the Philadelphia 76ers with the second overall pick, behind Chris Webber and ahead of Penny Hardaway.
 Given the novelty of a 7-foot-6 center playing for the 76ers, Bradley was issued jersey number 76.

 Philadelphia's management saw Bradley as a major project with huge long-term potential.
 The team acquired legendary big man Moses Malone to serve as a mentor for Bradley, hoping to develop his skills in the low post.
 Also, the franchise hired strength and conditioning consultant Pat Croce and registered dietitian Jeanie Subach, as well as assistant coach Jeff Ruland, to add bulk to Bradley's skinny frame.
 His rookie season (1993–94) produced mixed results.
 In his first game, Bradley totaled just 6 points and 5 rebounds, but he did manage to block 8 shots in 25 minutes.

 For much of his career, Bradley was inconsistent in scoring and rebounding, but he always excelled at blocking shots.
 He averaged 10.3 points, 6.2 rebounds, and 3.0 blocks per game in his first season – good enough to earn NBA All-Rookie Second Team honors.
-But he shot a dismal 40.9 percent from the floor and constantly struggled with turnovers and foul trouble.
+He shot 40.9 percent from the floor and constantly struggled with turnovers and foul trouble.
 He suffered a season-ending injury in February of that year, dislocating his kneecap in a collision with Portland's Harvey Grant.

 Bradley returned to full strength in his second season, playing in all 82 games for the 76ers.
 His scoring actually declined slightly (9.5 points per game), but his rebounding and shot-blocking increased.
 He racked up 274 rejections, setting a franchise record for most blocks in a single season.
 Bradley gave Philly fans a glimpse of his potential in a game against the Los Angeles Clippers in November, posting career highs of 28 points and 22 rebounds in a 97–83 victory.
 He also tied a career high with 9 blocked shots, and was credited with 9 additional "intimidations" as the Clippers were held to their lowest-ever point total against the 76ers.
 He finished the season in strong fashion, posting 13 double-doubles in his last 17 games.